andreasknoben/cognitive-workload/README.md

-# eeg-engagement-index
+# Cognitive Workload with Conceptual Models
-Scripts to calculate the EEG Engagement Index.
+This repository contains the survey evaluation code and the code to calculate the EEG engagement index.